-- Applicants should register here and under the applicant login box in the left hand corner, click “注册”.
+- Applicants should register here and under the applicant login box in the left-hand corner, click “注册”.

 - They should then read all of the application and eligibility criteria very carefully.

-- Before completing the online application, applicants should submit the following documents to The Confucius Institute at The University of Manchester office (180 Waterloo Place, Oxford Road, M13 9GP):
+- Before completing the online application, ALL applicants should submit the following documents to The Confucius Institute at The University of Manchester office (180 Waterloo Place, Oxford Road, M13 9GP):

-- A personal statement of 200 - 800 characters written (preferably by hand) detailing your Chinese learning background, aims and study plan in China (this does not have to be in Chinese)
+- A personal statement of 200 - 800 characters (preferably written by hand) detailing your Chinese learning background, aims and study plan in China (this does not have to be in Chinese)

 - Degree certificates and/or academic transcripts